flutter/devtools/packages/devtools_app/integration_test/README.md

 do this, pass the vm service uri using the `--test-app-uri=some-uri` run flag.
 - `--enable_experiments`: enables experiments for DevTools within the integration test environment
 - `--headless`: this will run the integration test on the 'web-server' device instead of the 'chrome' device, meaning you will not be able to see the integration test run in Chrome when running locally.
+- `--update-goldens`: behaves like the `--update-goldens` flag for Flutter unit test, updating the golden images to the results produced by the test run.